jbsmith7741/Randomizer/README.md

 2. Random English word from at least 1000 commonly used words.

-3. Large font or user defined font size in neon green on black background.

 4. Number above generate press.

 5. Large easy to reach and press generate button.